pixel-echo/gmo/README.md

 ## File Structure
 - `models` contains all models used in analysis
-- `data` contains the clean and raw data used
+- `data` holds the clean and raw data used
-- `paper` contains all files needed to generate paper.pdf
+- `paper` all files needed to generate paper.pdf
 - `scripts` contains scripts for data cleaning, simmulation, modelling, and testing